-The cost of college can be an overwhelming thought to most parents and it often leads to complete denial and avoidance.
-However, saving is easier than it appears and here are some tips to help you and your family get started so you can avoid college debt before it starts.
+The cost of college can be an overwhelming thought to most parents and often leads to complete denial and avoidance.
+However, saving is easier than it appears.
+Here are some tips to help you and your family avoid college debt before it starts.

 Here are a few quick facts about the benefits of starting early:

 - If you save $5,000 for college, it can save you thousands of dollars in interest payments on student loans you might otherwise have to take out and pay back after college.

 - If you save $5,000 by the time your child is five years old, it may be worth over $12,000 when they go to college.

 - If you put your savings into a 529 college savings plan, your fund manager will invest it and the earnings will be tax-free when you use it for college.